You’re Closer than You Think

 You might be surprised how close you are to a Bachelor’s Degree.
 UMA has established a partnership with the Maine Community College System (MCCS), so that most MCCS graduates are more than halfway to earning their Bachelor’s of Applied Science Degree.

-Along with your program focus, we’ll also broaden your liberal arts background with courses in English, communications, social and natural science, humanities, fine arts, and mathematics.
+Along with your program focus, you will also broaden your liberal arts background with courses in English, communications, social and natural science, humanities, fine arts, and mathematics.

 It is anticipated that the MCCS’s Associate of Applied Science graduate will transfer approximately 60 credits, including 19-21 credits of general education requirements and a maximum of 39-41 credits of technical/trade courses.
 The 39-41 technical/trade credits would constitute the Applied Science Major without being named in the degree.